-When you install NetWare or OES 11 and later in an eDirectory environment, the Server Certificate service can create certificates for eDirectory services to use.
-In addition, custom certificates can be created after the install by using iManager or command line commands.
+The Server Certificates service can create certificates for eDirectory services to use when you install the operating system.
+In addition, custom certificates can be created after the install by using Novell iManager or command line commands.

 In a NetWare cluster, you might have copied the Server Certificate objects to all nodes in the cluster using backup and restore functions for Server Certificate objects.
 This functionality is also available for OES clusters.
 You can use the backup and restore feature for Server Certificate objects to duplicate the object’s keying material from one node on the cluster to all nodes.

 For information about setting up server certificates in a Novell Cluster Services cluster, see the following sections of the NetIQ Certificate Server Administration Guide:

 For NetWare, OES2 or later, all applications are integrated with eDirectory.
 This allows applications to automatically use the server certificates created by Certificate Server directly from eDirectory.

 However, for OES1, many native Linux applications (such as Apache and Tomcat) are not integrated with eDirectory and therefore, cannot automatically use the certificates created by Certificate Server directly from eDirectory.
 By default, these services use the self-signed common server certificate created by YaST: